Testing and Monitoring in Addison’s Disease

 This test requires two blood samples taken a specific length of time apart.
 In dogs, the first blood sample is taken before injecting synthetic ACTH (Cortrosyn™ or Synacthen®), and the second sample is taken one to two hours after the injection.
 In cats, this time frame may be shorter.
 Cortisol levels in the two samples are measured and compared to assess the response.

-What do we expect to see if the patient has Addison's disease?
+What result is expected if the patient has Addison's disease?

 Why would my veterinarian ask to check a resting cortisol level before running an ACTH stimulation test?